bry5an/discord-jp-sentence-patterns/README.md

 ```

 ### 3. Database Setup
-Run the SQL migration files located in the `sql/` directory in your Supabase SQL Editor in the following order:
+Run the SQL migration files located in the [sql/schema](sql/schema) directory in your Supabase SQL Editor in the following order:

 1.  `active_vocab_table.sql`
 2.  `grammar_patterns_table.sql`
 3.  `example_phrases_table.sql`
 4.  `usage_history.sql`
 5.  `seed.sql` (Important: Seeds the initial grammar patterns)

+#### Secure DB with Row Level Security
+Run the RLS setup and config files found in [sql/rls/](sql/rls) directory in your Supabase SQL Editor.
+The order does not matter as long as RLS has been turned on first for each table.

 ### 4. Running the Bot